RealEstateCore/REC4/Doc/Agent/Agent.md

 [Agent](.)
 # Agent

+The human, group, or machine that consumes or acts upon an object or data.
+This higher-level grouping allows properties that are shared among its subclasses (Person, Organization, ....) to be anchored in one joint place, on the Agent class.

+**Display name:** Agent<br />
 **DTMI:** dtmi:org:w3id:rec:Agent;1

-## Display name
-- **en:** Agent
-## Description
-- **en:** The human, group, or machine that consumes or acts upon an object or data.
-This higher-level grouping allows properties that are shared among its subclasses (Person, Organization, ....) to be anchored in one joint place, on the Agent class.
+---
 ## Relationships
 |Name|Display name|Description|Multiplicity|Target|Properties|Writable|
 |-|-|-|-|-|-|-|